laet4x/blog/content/2021_CTF/RC15/rootcon15ctf.md

 ## Exploitation6
 ![](exploitation6/exploitation6.png)

-This challenge requires us get an access to the server.
+This challenge requires us to get shell access to the server.

 Based on our enumeration using Ridgebot, one of the vulnerablities of the server is **Shellshock Remote Code Execution (CVE-2014-6271).**